mhrosas/mhrosas.github.io/CAenSevilla.md

 - [Laura Colmenarejo](https://sites.google.com/view/l-colmenarejo/home)
   > Laura finished her PhD thesis titled "Stability in the combinatorics of representation theory" in 2016.
-  > Laura currently hold a tenure track position at North Carolina State Univesity.
+  > Laura, a rising star in the area of Algebraic Combinatorics,  currently hold a tenure track position at North Carolina State Univesity.
-  > Laura is a rising star in the area of Algebraic Combinatorics.